rustb0ne/Blue-Team-Labs-Online/Follina/WriteUp.md

 # Question 7) You were asked to write a process-based detection rule using Windows Event ID 4688.
 What would be the ProcessName and ParentProcessname used in this detection rule?

-Event ID 4688 signifies a new process has been created on a Windows system Continue with Any.Run sandbox sample
+Event ID 4688 signifies that a new process has been created on a Windows system.
+Continuing with the Any.Run sandbox sample:

 ![alt text](img8.png)

-From these process, I found a suspicious parent and child process Normally, Microsoft Word (WINWORD.EXE) rarely excutes Diagnose tool (msdt.exe)
+From the process tree, I found a suspicious parent and child process relationship.
+Normally, Microsoft Word (WINWORD.EXE) rarely executes the Diagnostic Tool (msdt.exe).

 Answer: msdt.exe, WINWORD.EXE

 # Question8) Submit the MITRE technique ID used by the sample for Execution

-Back to VirusTotal, under Behaviour tab
+Going back to VirusTotal, under the Behavior tab:

 ![alt text](img9.png)

-Respectly try these code, i found the answer
+After examining the behavior patterns, I identified the MITRE technique used.

 Answer: T1559